jchezik/vstorage/COMPLETE-VSTORAGE-AUDIO-SPEC.md

 Section 1: Zero-Knowledge Encryption

 What it means:
-Zero-knowledge architecture means we mathematically cannot access your files.
+Zero-knowledge architecture concept — designed so even we could not access your files.
 Every audio file is encrypted on your device before upload, using AES-256-GCM encryption.
 We never see your unencrypted data—we only store encrypted bytes.